 - Chromosomal Defect

 Genetic disorders are mainly associated with premature ovarian failure.
 The common genetic disorders include mosaic Turner’s syndrome.
 In mosaic Turner’s syndrome, you will have only one normal X chromosome and an altered second X chromosome.
 The other genetic disorder is fragile X syndrome – in which the X chromosomes are fragile and breaks easily.

 Toxin-induced ovarian failure is common in cases when you are exposed to radiation therapy or chemotherapy while undergoing a cancer treatment.
 Chemotherapy and radiation therapy can damage the genetic material present in your cells.
 Toxins also get accumulated in your body through cigarette smoking, chemical and certain pesticides that can also result in premature ovarian failure.

 - Autoimmune Diseases

-Autoimmune diseases results in the production of certain antibodies in your body.
-The antibodies produced in your body during auto immune diseases acts against your ovarian tissues and harm the egg containing follicles present in your ovaries.
+Autoimmune diseases result in the production of certain antibodies in your body.
+The antibodies produced in your body during autoimmune diseases acts against your ovarian tissues and harm the egg containing follicles present in your ovaries.
 The egg gets damaged due to the production of antibodies produced in your body.

 - Other Unknown Factors

 In few rare cases, premature ovarian failure is caused due to certain unknown factors that can’t be diagnosed with the basic tests.
-Your gynaecologist might ask for certain other test to determine the factors that can lead to premature ovarian failure.
+Your gynecologist might ask for certain other tests to determine the factors that can lead to premature ovarian failure.

-If you experience any symptoms related to premature ovarian failure, you can consult the gynaecologist in Hyderabad.
-Dr. Vandana Hegde is the best gynaecologist in Hyderabad who can treat cases related to premature ovulation and premature ovulation failure.
-You can also consult the gynaecologist in Kondapur for premature ovarian failure treatment.
+If you experience any symptoms related to the premature ovarian failure, you can consult the gynecologist in Hyderabad.
+Dr. Vandana Hegde is the best gynecologist in Hyderabad who can treat cases related to premature ovulation and premature ovulation failure.
+You can also consult the gynecologist in Kondapur for premature ovarian failure treatment.